88-degrees/Book-of-Changes/appendix02s1.md

 1. Although '*there is a difficulty in advancing*,' the mind (of the subject of the line) is set on doing what is correct.
 While noble, he humbles himself to the mean, and grandly gains the people.

-2. The difficulty (to the subject of) the second six, (divided), arises from, its place over the undivided line below it.
-'The union and children after ten years' shows things resuming their regular course.
+2. The difficulty (to the subject of) the second six, (divided), arises from, its place over the undivided line below it. '*The union and children after ten years*' shows things resuming their regular course.

 3. '*One pursues the deer without the (guidance of the) forester*:' -- (he does so) in (his eagerness to) follow the game.
 'The superior man gives up the chase, (knowing that) if he go forward he will regret it:' -- he would be reduced to extremity.